basudab/Scrapy_projects/README.md

-# Introspide - Tesco.com Scraper
+# Introspider - Tesco.com Scraper

-Introspide is a Python Scrapy spider designed to scrape product data from Tesco.com, one of the largest e-commerce platforms.
+Introspider is a Python Scrapy spider designed to scrape product data from Tesco.com, one of the largest e-commerce platforms.
 This spider allows you to gather product information such as name, price, and other relevant details.

 ## Installation